a1sad1g/soc-analyst-labs/JetBrains/README.md

 ## Objective
 The purpose of the current experiment is to conduct a thorough analysis of the collected network data traffic and recreate the entire attack cycle conducted by the adversary on the compromised web server.
-With the help of applications like Wireshark, NetworkMiner, and Brim, the primary aim was to:
+With the help of application like Wireshark the primary aim was to:

 **1- Ascertain the source IP address of the attacker.**